 When it comes to injured children, broken bones are every parents’ worst nightmare.
 These can occur at any time but are often the result of a fall or sudden impact.

-If your child breaks a bone, it might not immediately be obvious.
-It will hurt to press on the area around the fracture or for them to move that part of their body.
+If your child breaks a bone, it might not immediately be apparent.
+It will hurt to press on the area around the fracture.
+Or for them to move that part of their body.
 There may also be some swelling around the break.